IamGrootie/React-Expenses-Tracker/README.md

 # Expenses Tracker App

 This project is a expense tracker application fully built with React.
-The account and database information was built with Firebase from Google and was also developed the option of sign in with Google beside of classic e-mail/password authentication.
+The account and database information was built with Firebase from Google, which enabled us to provide users with the ability to sign in with Google alongside classic e-mail/password authentication.

-The Website is divided into three pages:
+The Website is divided into three main pages:

 -The Dashboard (Homepage)[Dashboard](#dashboard-page)